alijr2018/LN/README.md

 # learn
-hi there this repository containe all the file need to learn C from scratch
+hi there this repository containe all the file need to learn C from scratch to be ready for 42 month

 every while you have to do some exercice .